 The Fund may take temporary defensive measures that are inconsistent with the Fund's normal fundamental or non-fundamental investment policies and strategies in response to adverse market, economic, political, or other conditions as determined by the Sub-Advisor.
 Such measures could include, but are not limited to, investments in (1) highly liquid short-term fixed income securities issued by or on behalf of municipal or corporate issuers, obligations of the U.S. government and its agencies, commercial paper, and bank certificates of deposit; (2) repurchase agreements involving any such securities; and (3) other money market instruments.
 The Fund also may invest in shares of money market mutual funds to the extent permitted under applicable law.
-Money market mutual funds are investment companies, and the investments in those companies by the Fund are in some cases subject to certain fundamental investment restrictions.
-As a shareholder in a mutual fund, the Fund will bear its ratable share of its expenses, including management fees, and will remain subject to payment of the fees to the Advisor, with respect to assets so invested.
-The Fund may not achieve its investment objectives during temporary defensive periods.
+Money market mutual funds are investment companies, and the investments in those companies by the Fund are in some cases subject to certain fundamental investment fees, and will remain subject to payment of the fees to the Advisor, with respect to assets so invested.
+The Fund may not achieve its investment objective during temporary defensive periods.